SARDONYX-sard/serde-hkx/docs/specification/hkx_binary_format.md

 | flags                              | Various flags.                                                  | 4            | 56             |
 | max_predicate                      | Maximum predicate.
 None is -1 (== `0xFF 0xFF`)                  | 2            | 60             |
 | section_offset                     | Section offset.
 None is -1 (== `0xFF 0xFF`)                     | 2            | 62             |

+- padding_option:
+  Alignment or not until ptr size?
+  0 -> Do nothing
+  1 -> void*, hkArray, struct T*(class ptr), hkStringPtr, CString(char\*), means there is a blank space of ptr size at the beginning when reading/writing.

 ## Section header(48bytes)